Praise definition

 A praising or being praised; commendation or glorification.

-(archaic) A reason for praise; merit.
+A reason or basis for praise.

 verb